-In the Indian side only Shikhar Dhawan is regular batsman who is left handed.
-Left and Right hand combination in the side provide more advantage as they can be used to disturb the fielding unit.
-Suresh Raina moreover being a left handed has this advantage which make the selectors pander on him.
+In the Indian side, only Shikhar Dhawan is a regular batsman who is left handed.
+Left and Right-hand combination in the side provides more advantage as they can be used to disturb the fielding unit.
+Suresh Raina moreover being left-handed has this advantage which makes the selectors pander on him.
 Unless the likes of Rishabh Pant and Krunal Pandya, both of whom are inexperienced at the international level, get a chance to play in the near future, Indian team lacks the versatility of the presence of a left-hander in their middle order.
 Therefore is where Suresh Raina fits the bill perfectly given his experience and a good record in the limited-overs format.

 With Raina apparently out of the selectors’ World Cup designs, we may never see the all-rounder play for India again.
 What do you think can Suresh Raina ever make a rebound in the Indian Team?
 Offer your perspectives in the remark box beneath.